sigma-geosistemas/template-geodjango/README.md

 ## What this template does not do for you?

 * Fully configure nginx, supervisor and the shell runner - you should fill in details yourself!;
+* This template will generate a lot of unwanted stuff.
+For example, this README.md, all the docs folders will be in the new project.
+You might want to take a look and remove them **before** commiting.

 ## To Do